Complete Guide to Understanding and Using ATAC-Seq

 Whether you want to analyze the state of the chromatin in your sample or compare the chromatin state before and after a special treatment, ATAC-Seq allows you to investigate genome-wide chromatin changes and can offer guidelines about which epigenetic modification or transcription factor should be studied next in the follow-up experiments and which method should be used to study them.

 ATAC-Seq has made it easier and faster than ever to study the chromatin landscape and take your first steps into the world of epigenetics.
+New variations, including Omni ATAC-Seq (Omni-ATAC-Seq) and others are increasingly popular.
+Check back often to learn about new ATAC-Seq, CUT&Tag and other methods as they develop.

 Contact us if you are interested in learning more about ATAC-Seq, how our service works, or to obtain a quote.